segmentstream-com/segmentstream-com.github.io/_docs/events/achieved-experiment-goal.md

 title: "Achieved Experiment Goal"
 order: 2
 ---
-The `Achieved Experiment Goal` event, should be pushed to `digitalData.events` in case the user reaches the goal of an experiment.
+The `Achieved Experiment Goal` event should be pushed to `digitalData.events` array when the user reaches the goal of an experiment.
 This can be either the completion of a transaction, adding a product to the shopping cart or to the favorites list, etc.

 #### From the site code / when using AJAX
 ```javascript